 To best manage your vendors, be sure to set expectations early and form a strong relationship.
 Your success is dependent on their efficiency and effectiveness, so make it clear that you and your vendors are partners.

 Businesses continue to increase the range of products they sell in order to meet the demands of consumers.
 But that doesn’t mean you should carry an overwhelming amount of products at your retail store — it can actually hurt your profitability.
 SKU management is the process of analyzing the carrying cost for each SKU item to determine which products are best serving your business.
 If certain SKUs aren’t performing financially, consider discontinuing them in your retail store.

 Optimize your order size

 When you strategically plan a bulk order of materials from a vendor, you minimize purchasing and shipping costs.
-Analyzing consumer buying patterns, which you can easily do with data analytics tools in your POS, gives you insight into how you should order from your supplier.
+Analyzing consumer buying patterns, which you can easily do with data analytics tools in your POS, gives you insight into how you should create purchase orders.

 How to Manage Small Business Inventory

 Generate More Sales with These Retail Marketing Strategies